-How much did SEND support help in 2021 - 2022?
+How much did SEND support help in 2022 - 2023?

-Part of Mrs Stopps' role is to evaluate provision for children with SEND.
-She considered what worked well for pupils with SEND, what we need to develop and what additional support we can offer.
+Part of Miss Turnbull / Mrs Hollands role is to evaluate provision for children with SEND.
+They considered what worked well for pupils with SEND, what we need to develop and what additional support we can offer.
 Below is a breakdown of these areas.

 Quality First teaching in every class.
-Teachers should develop a repertoire of these strategies they can use flexibly in response to the needs of all pupils.
+Teachers should develop a repertoire of these strategies they can use flexibly in response to the needs of all pupils. flexible grouping; - cognitive and metacognitive strategies; explicit instruction - pre-teaching;

-- flexible grouping;

-- cognitive and metacognitive strategies;

-- explicit instruction pre-teaching;

-- using technology to support pupils with SEND eg. Clicker template frames or voice recognition.
+- using technology to support pupils with SEND eg. WIDGET or voice recognition. - scaffolding.

-- scaffolding.